jcalopes/workouts-service/README.md

 - **Liskov Substitution Principle (LSP)**: We can replace any of our objects by another one as long as they implement the same interface.
 - **Interface Segregation Principle**: We created a WorkoutService that implements WorkoutServiceInterface, and we’re using that one to bind our implementation.
 - **Dependency Inversion Principle**: We’re relying on interfaces everywhere.
 The only place where we’re making use of our classes is on the inversify.config.ts file, where we are defining our bindings.

+### Continuous Integration
+Continuous Integration is a DevOps practice to automate new code integrations assuring some quality parameters are fullfiled.
+Leveraging GitHub Workflows, every commit triggers a static code analysis and unit testing.

+### Continuous Deployment
+Once any integration reaches main branch, a new version is built and published on DockerHub registry.